RAID: Firmware- and driver-based

 Software-implemented RAID is not always compatible with the system's boot process, and it is generally impractical for desktop versions of Windows.
 However, hardware RAID controllers are expensive and proprietary.
-To fill this gap, inexpensive "RAID controllers" were introduced that do not contain a dedicated RAID controller chip, but simply a standard drive controller chip with proprietary firmware and drivers.
+To fill this gap, inexpensive "RAID controllers" were introduced that do not contain a dedicated RAID controller chip, but simply a standard drive controller chip, or the chipset built-in RAID function, with proprietary firmware and drivers.
 During early bootup, the RAID is implemented by the firmware and, once the operating system has been more completely loaded, the drivers take over control.
 Consequently, such controllers may not work when driver support is not available for the host operating system.
 An example is Intel Rapid Storage Technology, implemented on many consumer-level motherboards.

 Because some minimal hardware support is involved, this implementation is also called "hardware-assisted software RAID", "hybrid model" RAID, or even "fake RAID".
 If RAID 5 is supported, the hardware may provide a hardware XOR accelerator.
 An advantage of this model over the pure software RAID is that—if using a redundancy mode—the boot drive is protected from failure (due to the firmware) during the boot process even before the operating system's drivers take over.